 At the last leg of the tour, we visited Pal beach in North Minahasa regency.
 The scenery was beautiful.
 Unfortunately, I did not bring my snorkeling mask, and fins.
 So, I could not explore its coral reef.

 A White Sandy Beach in North Sulawesi

-I still had another birding walk in District Sonder where I saw Sulawesi Scoos Owl, Turquoise Flycatcher, Sooty-headed Bulbul, Grey-sided Flowerpecker, Pale Blue Monarch, Sulawesi Malkoha, Black-naped Oriole and a lot more.
+I still had a separate birding walk in District Sonder where I saw Sulawesi Scops Owl (Otusmanadensis), Turquoise Warbling-flycatcher (Eumyaspanayensis), Sooty-headed Bulbul, Grey-sided Flowerpecker, Pale Blue Monarch, Sulawesi Malkoha, Black-naped Oriole, Black-crowned White-eye, Barred Rail (Gallirallustorquatus), female Crimson Sunbird (Aethopygasiparaja), Sulawesi Hanging Parrot (Loriculusstigmatus), and a lot more.

 At the airport, before flying back to her country, she and I saw Sulawesi Cuckoo Dove.

 If you are interested in visiting the province of North Sulawesi in Indonesia, and want me to organize your trip and guide you, please, contact me by e-mail to: email@example.com or by whatsapp to: -6281332245180.